larryv/vimfiles/README.markdown

 (Obviously the working copy can be modified arbitrarily, but the customizations described here are not tracked by Git.)

-To add settings that are not suitable for the repository, create and populate `$HOME/.vimrc.local` and `$HOME/.gvimrc.local`.
+To enact settings that shouldn't go into version control, create and populate `$HOME/.vimrc.local` and `$HOME/.gvimrc.local`.
 These are sourced at or near the ends of `$HOME/.vim/vimrc` and `$HOME/.vim/gvimrc`, so they can build on or override settings from